Last updated 15 April 2021.

 If you decide to go down the simple typing route, that’s fine too!
-My biggest tip for decreasing eye-strain here is to get faster at what you do!
+My biggest tip for decreasing eye-strain when typing is to get faster and better at it!
 Faster work means finishing earlier; less screen time, less stress!
 The best way to get faster is to use the right tools, and to use them efficiently.

 Another tip for word processing is to learn to touch type.
 This will save you so much time!
 Plus, you’ll feel like a badass, churning out paragraphs of text without having to look at your hands.
 (As far as typing speed, I checked mine on TypingTest.com, and got …26 words per minute.
 I’ve gotta practice more!)

 If handwriting is not your thing, there are alternatives!
 You could take voice notes instead.
 OneNote offers voice to text capability.
 I’ve also had good experiences with writing notes into Google Keep using the keyboard’s Voice Input on my Android phone.
 There’s so many speech-to-text programs and apps available to try.
 Of course, being programs, you will need to use your screen a little bit.
 But, once you hit that record button, you can close your eyes.
 Give them a nice rest while you dictate.

 3. Use Reference Images

 Reference images are an artist’s best friend (along with a good set of watercolour pencils… and a high quality 2B pencil… and 150GSM paper…) I’m not gonna make you give up using references.
 Here’s some ideas for cutting the reliance on screens for this activity.